Updated April 13, 2023

 Registering a Boat

-Motorized vessels of all sizes and sail-powered boats with a length of 19.5 feet or longer must be registered with the Connecticut Department of Motor Vehicles (DMV).
+Motorized vessels of all sizes and sail-powered boats with a length of 19.5 feet or longer must be registered with the Connecticut DMV.
 Upon acquiring a vessel from a private transaction, the new owner is responsible for registering and titling said vessel under their name before launching.
-Registrations administered on or after January 1st will be valid until April 30th of the following year.
+Registrations administered on or after Jan.
+1 will be valid until April 30 of the following year.
 Nearing the expiration date, the DMV will issue a notice to renew.
 The completed renewal form must be presented by the vessel’s owner at a nearby DMV branch or via mail to the address stipulated on the notice.

 Where to Register

-All qualifying vessels must be registered with the Connecticut Department of Motor Vehicles (DMV).
+All qualifying vessels must be registered with the Connecticut DMV.
 The DMV’s services are only available through appointments made in their online portal.

 Required Documents